ObzenFlow/obzenflow-fsm/docs/flowip-fsm-001-mutable-context-timeouts-errors.md

     - `StateMachine` unit tests.
   - Ensure timeouts, entry/exit hooks, wildcard/unhandled behaviors all work with `&mut Context`.

-- **In FlowState RS**
+- **In ObzenFlow**
   - Update supervisors and contexts to use the new API.
   - Remove now-unnecessary `Arc<RwLock<…>>` wrappers for purely local state where possible, relying on 080p‑part‑2 for lock-safety guidance.

-This yields a single, coherent FSM API aligned with FLOWIP‑080p’s “FSM owns and mutates its state” design, without a parallel Arc-based path.
+This yields a single, coherent ObzenFlow FSM API aligned with FLOWIP‑080p’s “FSM owns and mutates its state” design, without a parallel Arc-based path.